New Spain: Bajío, Mexico's breadbasket

 In the late colonial period, renting complemented estate employment for many non-Indians in more central areas of the Bajío with access to markets.
 As with hacendados, renters produced for the commercial market.
 While these Bajío renters could prosper in good times and achieved a level of independence, drought and other disasters made their choice more risky than beneficial.

 Many renters retained ties to the estates, diversifying their household's sources of income and level of economic security.
 In San Luis Potosí, rentals were fewer and estate employment the norm.
 After a number of years of drought and bad harvests in the first decade of the nineteenth century Hidalgo's 1810 grito appealed more in the Bajío than in San Luis Potosí.
 In the Bajío estate owners were evicting tenants in favor of renters better able to pay more for land, there was a disruption of previous patterns of mutual benefit between estate owners and renters.

 Spanish borderlands

 Dragon de cuera from the end of the eighteenth century.

 Areas of northern Mexico were incorporated into the United States in the mid-nineteenth century, following Texas independence and the Mexican–American War (1846–48) and generally known as the "Spanish Borderlands".
 Scholars in the United States have extensively studied this northern region, which became the states of Texas, New Mexico, Arizona, and California.
 During the period of Spanish rule, this area was sparsely populated even by indigenous peoples.

 The Presidios (forts), pueblos (civilian towns) and the misiones (missions) were the three major agencies employed by the Spanish crown to extend its borders and consolidate its colonial holdings in these territories.

+Religion

+Religion in New Spain influenced governance, social identity, and cultural life.
+Missionary efforts were aimed at converting Indigenous populations and restructuring local traditions.
+This resulted in fused religious practices across various regions.